 We still need to determine the optimal number of PRP injections.
 However, for knee osteoarthritis, we recommend 2-3 injections every two weeks.
 For tendons, we recommend one to two injections two weeks apart.

-However, there are second generation PRP systems that provide a higher dose and concentration per injection.
-One example is Arthrex ACP Max, a novel dual-syringe system that provides 7-10 billion platelets per shot, meaning only one injection is needed rather than 2-3 injections for standard PRP systems.
+However, second-generation PRP systems provide higher doses and concentrations per injection.
+One example is Arthrex ACP Max, a novel dual-syringe system that delivers 7-10 billion platelets per injection, requiring only one injection rather than 2-3 for standard PRP systems.

 Generally, we suggest PRP therapy works better if you follow the following guidelines: